-Build your own template
+Build your course outline

-This is the first 15 minutes or so of your course.
+This is the first 10 minutes or so of your course.
 The goal at the beginning of your course is to motivate and hook your students.
 Start your course with the following:

-This is the main part of your course, where you’ll teach the subject and train the students on the skills that they intend to learn at the end of your course.
+This is the main part of your course, where you’ll teach the subject and provide activities and assessments for learners to practice and measure what they’re learning.
 This part of your course should include sections, consisting of lectures, practice activities, and reference materials:

 - Sections: Focus on covering one learning objective per section.
 Make sure all the sections build on each other to deliver on all the skills your course promises to address in your learning objectives.

 - Lectures: Each section should contain as many lectures as you need to help learners achieve the section objective.
 Stick to 1 concept per lecture to make it easy for learners to navigate the course.
 Keep your videos short, ideally 6 minutes or less.
 For tech topics you may need to make your lectures longer.

 - Practice activities and assessments: Include at least 1 practice activity or assessment per section, to give learners an opportunity to apply their learning and get a sense of how well they’re meeting the learning objectives.
 As you create your course outline, consider different projects, quizzes and exercises you can integrate into your course.

 - Reference materials: Don’t forget to note any additional resources you want to add in each section.
 This could include checklists, worksheets, templates, visual aids, PDF notes, source code, and additional links, as necessary.